EPL GW-11: Best FPL Differentials

 Ownership 3.7%

-Sam Johnstone has excelled in saves and bonus points, leading all goalkeepers in saves per match over the last three seasons.
-With an attractive fixture schedule leading up to Gameweek 15, and in the absence of the injured Dean Henderson, Johnstone emerges as an enticing FPL prospect.
+Johnstone has excelled in saves and bonus points, leading all goalkeepers in saves per match over the last three seasons.
+With an attractive fixture schedule through GW-15, and in the absence of the injured Dean Henderson, Johnstone emerges as an enticing FPL prospect.

 ~